USEPA/WNTR/documentation/gis.rst

 The :class:`~wntr.gis.sample_raster` function can be used to sample a raster file at point geometries, such as the nodes of a water network.
-A common use case for this function is to assign elevation to the nodes of a water network, however other geospatial information such as climate or hazard data could be sampled using this function.
+A common use case for this function is to assign elevation to the nodes of a water network model, however other geospatial information such as climate or hazard data could be sampled using this function.

 The network file, Net1.inp, in EPSG:4326 CRS is used in the example below.